jjesusfilho/brLabor/README.md

 The goal of package “**brLabor**” is to extract data from the Brazilian Ministry of Labor and Social Security.
-At for this moment you can have access to the Annual National Social Recording (Relação Anual de Trabalhadores - rais), to Colective agreements between workers and companies’ unions, as well as labor accidents.
+At for this moment you can have access to the Annual National Social Recording (Relação Anual de Trabalhadores - rais) (deprecated, see below), to the Colective agreements between workers and companies’ unions, as well as labor accidents.

 ## Installation